alibaba/BizCharts/doc_en/api/dataset.md

 #### ds.views

-Stores all the views, which mount on the dataset（key-value pairs）.
+To get all views, which mount on the dataset（key-value pairs）.

 #### ds.state

-Stores the state variables on the dataset（key-value pairs）.
+To get the state variables on the dataset（key-value pairs）.

 #### ds.createView()